top of page

 THE BEATLES & THE ROLLING STONES

 During this time, the Beatles and the Rolling Stones embarked on transformative journeys to India and Morocco, respectively.
 These experiences deeply influenced their music and led to collaborations with renowned artists such as Ravi Shankar in India and The Master Musicians of Jajouka in Morocco.
-These encounters resulted in groundbreaking fusion projects that bridged Western and Eastern musical traditions, leaving a lasting impact on the global music scene.
+These encounters resulted in ground-breaking fusion projects that bridged Western and Eastern musical traditions, leaving a lasting impact on the global music scene.

 AFRICA FÊTE - MAMADOU KONTÉ